Configure the Mac mini host for network payload capture

 DeviceNetworkCapture.ExternalDebugLog=false

 Replace [deviceConnect IP address] with the local IP address of the Mac mini host.
-You can retrieve the local IP address of the Mac mini by either:

 • Navigating to Settings > Network > Ethernet or Wi-Fi and copying the IP address value.
 For Wi-Fi, click the Details… button next to the connected network to view the IP.